Mahin90/cloning_pro/README.md

 cd Green-Lover
 python Lover_32bit.py

-Note: (This Tools Are Paid, So You Need Permission To Use NIKI Green-Lover Tools Enjoy)
+Note: (This Tools Are Paid, So You Need Permission To Use Mahin Green-Lover Tools Enjoy)